RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.3.2 =
+* Fix: Fixed account verification process for users registered before 2013.
+* New: Upgraded Power User Settings with Ace editor (http://ace.c9.io/).
+* New: Added the Pricing section into the dashboard.

 = 2.3.1 =
 * New: Added readOnly property per post/page/product controlled by metabox.